-Stephanie Patterson, DVM, CCRT, CVA
+Stephanie Patterson, DVM, CCRT, CVA, CVPP

-Dr. Patterson is a originally from New Jersey.
+Dr. Patterson is originally from New Jersey.
 She studied Biology with a specialization in Marine Sciences and received her Bachelor of Arts degree from Boston University in 2000.
-She then went onto receive her medical degree from Tufts University School of Veterinary Medicine.
+She then went on to receive her veterinary degree from Tufts University School of Veterinary Medicine.
 Her internship was in Emergency/Critical Care and Internal Medicine.
 She also received special training in diagnostic ultrasound, physical therapy, veterinary acupuncture, and pain management.

 Blair Hollowell, DVM, CCRT

 Dr. Hollowell has been practicing small animal veterinary medicine since 1998 when she graduated from Tuskegee University School of Veterinary Medicine.
-She moved to Virginia Beach in 2004 to be closer to family and met her husband Todd a native of this area.
+She moved to Virginia Beach in 2004 to be closer to family and met her husband Todd, a native of this area.

-Jeff Ladd, DVM, CCRT
+Jeff Ladd, DVM, CCRT, CVA

 Patient Coordinator & Therapy Assistant